simpleanalytics/docs/_docs/31_integrations/00_nuxt.md

 ### `trackEvent(eventName, options)`

-Track a custom event on the server.
+Tracks a custom event on the server.

 **Parameters:**